 Here we go!
-On to challenge 3 with a focus on problem-solving.
+On to challenge 3 with a focus on word problems and problem-solving.
 If you are just joining us, I have linked to all the other posts related to this summer math challenge at the bottom so check them all out1

 Today’s challenge is all about reflecting on problem-solving–how we teach it AND how we make it accessible to students.
 I am hoping something in this post resonates with you–and if it does, please consider dropping into the Facebook group and sharing your thoughts!